7:00 - 8:30pm

 PBOT: Portland is committed to ending traffic violence in our communities.
 Through the Vision Zero program, the City of Portland and their partners are working to eliminate deaths and serious injuries on Portland streets by 2025.

 Southwest Neighborhoods, Inc. (SWNI) Transportation Committee has been reviewing and commenting on the draft Portland Comprehensive Plan Transportation System Plan.
 Over the past 2 years, SWNI has submitted several letters to the Portland Planning and Sustainability Commission on the draft Goals and Policies as well as other details that have been proposed.
-The Portland Planning and Sustainability Commission approved the “Recommended Plan” on July 14, 2015 and transmitted the Plan to the Portland City Council on September 10, 2015.
+The Portland Planning and Sustainability Commission has Adopted the Transportation System Plan Stage 2 in December 2016

 Comprehensive Plan Links: